Experts reveal the most common reasons for divorce

-Otherwise, keep reading for advice from Head of Family Law at Australian Family Lawyers, Perth, Anna Carr, to understand what other actions a couple can take from here on:
+Otherwise, keep reading for advice from Principal Lawyer at Australian Family Lawyers, Perth, Anna Carr, to understand what other actions a couple can take from here on:

 “We look at firstly whether the parties may be able to attempt a reconciliation.
 In these cases, a box of chocolates and a bunch of flowers is cheaper than the parties going down the path of separating, establishing two households and terminating the financial relationship between them.”

 “In the event one or both parties have emotionally, intellectually and physically detached from the relationship so that it is unlikely they will reconcile, the parties will separate.”

 “Where the parties have been married for less than two years the law requires that they attend counselling and obtain a counselling certificate if they wish to proceed with the divorce application.

 The parties can apply for a divorce in 12 months and one day from the date the parties separated.